Ed94/gencpp/Readme.md

 When gencpp is in a stable state, I will make a C variant with the same feature set.
 A single-header version will also be generated for both.

+A `natvis` and `natstepfilter` are provided in the scripts directory.

 ***The editor and scanner have not been implemented yet.
 The scanner will come first, then the editor.***

 ## Usage